torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/02_extended-framework-validation.md

 *Accepted for publication: January 20, 2025*
 *Published online: January 25, 2025*

-*This document represents an extended framework intended to evolve through further empirical validation and community engagement.
+*This document represents a simulated framework intended to evolve through further conceptual validation and community engagement.
 Contributions, critiques, and improvements from the research community are welcomed and encouraged.*